-Step-by-Step Guide: How to Design a Website in 2020
+Step-by-Step Guide: How to Design a Website

 How to design a website

 Before you design a website, be crystal-clear about what you want to achieve.
 With so many types of websites out there, you should start by deciding which kind will help you meet your goals:

 A business website to manage and grow your business

 A resume website to grab the attention of potential employers

 A blog to share your knowledge with the world

 An event website for weddings, parties and company events

 A photography website to display and sell prints

 A restaurant website to help with online orders, delivery and payment